 The Refunded Bonds, and interest due thereon, will be paid on their scheduled interest payment dates and the dates chosen for redemption from funds to be deposited with The Bank of New York Mellon Trust, N.A., Dallas, Texas, as escrow agent (the "Escrow Agent") pursuant to the escrow agreement (the "Escrow Agreement") to be effective on the date of delivery of the Bonds (expected on or about May 6, 2021).
 The Bond Resolution provides that proceeds from the sale of the Bonds, plus certain other legally available funds, will be deposited by the District with the Escrow Agent in an amount sufficient to accomplish the discharge and final payment of the Refunded Bonds.
 Such funds will be held by the Escrow Agent in a segregated escrow account (the "Escrow Fund") and used to purchase a portfolio of securities authorized by Section 1207.062, Texas Government Code, which include direct noncallable obligations of the United States and/or noncallable obligations of an agency or instrumentality of the United States rated as to investment quality by a nationally recognized investment rating firm not less than "AAA" or its equivalent and guaranteed by the full faith and credit of the United States of America (the "Escrowed Obligations").
-Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of principal of and interest on the Refunded Bonds and will not be available to pay principal of and interest on the Remaining Outstanding Bonds.
+Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of principal of and interest on the Refunded Bonds.